KQM-git/TCL/docs/evidence/characters/anemo/sucrose.md

 [YouTube](https://www.youtube.com/watch?v=pheoEgyYIlg)

 **Significance:**
 Making frame-perfect dash cancels isn't always a good thing.
-When doing E dash E, it is better to delay the 2nd E a bit more so that a total of 8 Orbs are produced.
+When doing E dash E, it is better to delay the 2nd E a bit more so that a total of 8 particles are produced.

 ## Elemental Burst Mechanics